Youssef-Mohammad/Classification-with-PyTorch/README.md

 In version V1 we've created the basic bricks for the model, but we've faced the problem of non-linearity.
 We've fixed that in V2 by using a non_linear activation function, which is the rectified lineat unit (ReLu). the model accuracy then went very well.

+Important Note:
+BCE receives the prediction probability as input, but BCEWithLogits receives the raw logits as input.